By Laura | Laura The Gastronaut

 Air Fryer: You don't want to crowd the wings in the air fryer so that they all cook evenly.
 I can fit about 10-12 wings into my air fryer comfortably without any of the wings overlapping one another.

 Leftovers: Any leftover BBQ sauce can be stored in the fridge in an air-tight container for up to a week.

-Let me know by leaving a comment below and sharing on Instagram.
+Let me know by leaving a comment on my blog at the URL below and sharing on Instagram.
 Tag @laurathegastronaut and hashtag it #laurathegastronaut.

 Find recipe at: https://laurathegastronaut.com/jalapeno-honey-barbeque-chicken-wings